davidstone/isocpp/generate-operators.md

 ## Summary of open questions

-Other than the first question (which is both language and library), all of these questions are library questions.

-- Should we synthesize a postfix `operator++` and `operator--` that return `void` for types that have the prefix version but are non-copyable?
-If not, should we remove such overloads from C++20 for the iterator adapter types mentioned in that section of this paper?
 - For iterator adaptors, `chrono::duration`, and `chrono::time_point`, they currently have their `operator@=` defer to some user-defined type's `operator@=`, but we appear to have text requiring that to be equivalent to `operator@`.
 Do we want to maintain this wrapping behavior for all of those types, none of those types, or make a change to C++20 for `transform_view::iterator` and `counted_iterator` to make them not wrap?
 - Should `complex` and `atomic<floating_point>` have `operator++` and `operator--`?
 They both support `a += 1` and their underlying type supports `++b`.
 - Should `ostream_iterator` and `ostreambuf_iterator` be changed to return by value from postfix `operator++`?